Code-Institute-Submissions/MSP-8/TESTING.md

 10/07/2021

         Functionality available:
-                - Basic logic flow for three pathways to the "dragon"
+                - Basic logic flow for each pathway to the "dragon"
-                - Functions with basic text at each step
+                - Python functions with basic text at each step
                 - End game & retry functions
-                - Dragon with placeholder responses
+                - Basic Dragon with placeholder responses

         Test Results:
-                There are no broken functions stopping the user from proceeding Error were discovered surrounding the character length of some rows PEP8 validation was a pass
+                There are no broken functions stopping the user from proceeding Errors were discovered in relation to the character length of some rows PEP8 validation was a pass
                 Occational indentation error